Oran fatwa: Background

-Islam has been present in Spain since the Umayyad conquest of Hispania in the eighth century.
-At the beginning of the twelfth century, the Muslim population in the Iberian Peninsula — called "Al-Andalus" by the Muslims — was estimated to number up to 5.5 million, among whom were Arabs, Berbers and indigenous converts.
-In the next few centuries, as the Christians pushed from the north in a process called reconquista, the Muslim population declined.
-At the end of the fifteenth century, the reconquista culminated in the fall of Granada, and the total number of Muslims in Spain was estimated to be between 500,000 and 600,000 out of the total Spanish population of 7 to 8 million.
+Islam existed in Spain since the Muslim conquest of the Iberian Peninsula in the eighth century.
+At the beginning of the twelfth century, the Muslim population in the Iberian Peninsula, called al-Andalus in Arabic, was estimated to number up to 5.5 million, among whom were Arabs, Berbers and indigenous converts.
+In the next few centuries, as the Christians pushed from the north in a process called the Reconquista, the Muslim population declined.
+At the end of the fifteenth century, the Reconquista culminated in the fall of Granada, and the total number of Muslims in Spain was estimated to be between 500,000 and 600,000 out of the total Spanish population of 7 to 8 million.
 Approximately half of the Muslims lived in the former Emirate of Granada, the last independent Muslim state in Spain, which had been annexed to the Crown of Castile.
 About 20,000 Muslims lived in other territories of Castile, and most of the remainder lived in the territories of the Crown of Aragon.

-Prior to the completion of the reconquista, the defeated Muslims were generally given freedom of religion as terms of their surrender.
+Prior to the completion of the Reconquista, the defeated Muslims were generally given freedom of religion as terms of their surrender.
 For example, the Treaty of Granada, which governed the surrender of the emirate, guaranteed a set of rights to the conquered Muslims, including religious tolerance and fair treatment, in return for their capitulation.
 The increasing occurrences of forced conversion triggered a series of Muslim rebellions in Granada (1499–1501).
 The rebellions were suppressed, and afterwards the Muslims in Granada were no longer given the rights that had been provided to them by the Treaty of Granada.
 They were given the choice to remain and accept baptism, to reject baptism and be enslaved or killed, or to be exiled.
 The option of exile was often not feasible in practice because of the difficulty in uprooting one's family and making the journey to Muslim lands in North Africa, the inability to pay the fee required by the authorities for safe passage, and the general tendency by the authorities to discourage and hinder such an exodus.

 Some Muslims, especially those living near the southern coast, took the option of exile, but for most, publicly converting to Christianity while secretly continuing to believe and practise Islam was the only available option for surviving as Muslims.
 The population converted en masse, and by 1501 the entire Muslim population of Granada was nominally converted to Christianity.
-The apparent success of Granada's forced conversions triggered a series of edicts and proclamations in 1501 and 1502 which effectively put the Muslims elsewhere in Castile to the same fate.
+The apparent success of Granada's forced conversions triggered a series of edicts and proclamations in 1501 and 1502, which effectively put the Muslims elsewhere in Castile to the same fate.
 These new converts, along with their descendants, were known by Spanish sources as the Moriscos.
 As well as having to accept Christianity and abandon the Islamic faith and rituals, they were also pressured to conform to Christian ways, including by attending church, sending their children to be instructed in the Christian doctrine, and partaking of food and beverages forbidden by Islamic law.